ICYEZAGATORE/alumath-peergroup19-/README.md

 Python 3.6 or higher
 No external dependencies

-# Matrix Multiplication Rules
+## Matrix Multiplication Rules

 Matrix A (m×n) can be multiplied by Matrix B (n×p) to produce Matrix C (m×p) The number of columns in A must equal the number of rows in B Result matrix dimensions: rows of A × columns of B

-# License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Version History

+1.0.4 - Current stable release.
+Includes comprehensive error handling and ASCII art animations.
+Supports Python 3.6+.

-Author
+# Author
 ALU Advanced Linear Algebra PCA Group 19

 # Acknowledgments

-Created as part of the Advanced Linear Algebra coursework Thanks to the ALU community for support and feedback
+Created as part of the Advanced Linear Algebra coursework.
+Thanks to the ALU community for support and feedback.

-# Version History

-1.0.4 - Current stable release
-Includes comprehensive error handling and ASCII art animations Supports Python 3.6+